 - On Linux, connection method of command line is taken as an example.

-- Open the Windows command line and enter the following command in the correct path to MySQL.
+- Open the Windows command line tool, and enter the following commands under the correct path of mysql.

-mysql -h public network address -P port number -u username -p
+mysql -h public/private IP -P port number -u username -p

 Enter password: **********